 considering

+a) that wireless power transmission (WPT) is defined as the transmission of power from a power source to an electrical load wirelessly using an electromagnetic field;

-a) that technology is under development to transfer power efficiently from one location to another using wireless methods;
+b) that technology is under development to transfer power efficiently from one location to another using wireless methods;

-b) that such wireless power transmission (WPT) technologies may be useful in some applications including solar power, airborne platforms, lunar stations and mobile device power charging, etc.;
+c) that such WPT technologies may be useful in several applications including solar power, airborne platforms, lunar stations, electric vehicles, Internet of Things (IoT) devices and wireless charging of mobile / portable devices;

+d) that WPT is not a defined radio service in the Radio Regulations (RR);

-c) that no frequency bands have been specifically associated with WPT technology;
+e) that no frequency bands have been specifically associated with WPT technology;

-d) that the use of WPT technologies may have a significant impact on the operation of radiocommunication services including the radio astronomy service;
+f) that WPT is considered to be one of the electrical apparatus that are referred to in RR No. 15.12 or industrial, scientific and medical (ISM) equipment referred to in RR No. 15.13***;

-e) that issues of non-ionizing radiation exposure related to systems employing WPT technologies are dealt with by such organizations as the World Health Organization (WHO) and the International Radiation Protection Association (IRPA)/International Commission on Non-ionizing Radiation Protection (ICNIRP);
+g) that issues of non-ionizing radiation exposure related to systems employing WPT technologies are dealt with by such organizations as the World Health Organization (WHO) and the International Radiation Protection Association (IRPA)/International Commission on Non-ionizing Radiation Protection (ICNIRP);

-f) that WPT technologies utilize various mechanisms, such as transmission via radio frequency beams, inductive and resonant transmission, etc.
+h) that WPT technologies utilize various mechanisms, such as transmission via radio frequency beams, inductive, resonant and capacitive coupling;

+i) that technical characteristics have been developed for various WPT applications and technologies;

+j) that some WPT applications using these characteristics have already been deployed;

 [USA Note: The USA proposes deleting the bracketed text considering h-j and decides 1 below.]

-decides that the following information be gathered

-1 What applications have been developed for use of WPT technologies?

-2 What are the technical characteristics of the emission employed in or incidental to applications using WPT technologies?

-3 What is the WPT’s standardization situation in the world?

-decides that the following Questions should be studied
+decides that the following Questions should be studied and Reports or Recommendations developed as appropriate

-1 Under what category of spectrum use should administrations consider WPT: ISM, or other?

 [USA Note: No further changes proposed.]